One- and two-qubit gate infidelities due to motional errors in trapped ions and electrons: Theory

 resulting in the replacement $n^{k}$ with its average over $\mathcal{P}_{n}$ $\overline{n^{k}}$ for each equation.
-Thus, all of the equations derived below are general to any initial qubit state and mixed state of the motion.
+Thus, all of the equations derived below are general to any initial qubit state and ensemble average of Fock states.
+Finally, we note that we are here discussing the value of $\mathcal{I}$ associated with a \textit{single} gate implementation; if the error mechanisms discussed in this work significantly change the motional state, and the motion is not sympathetically cooled between gate operations, our formulae could become less accurate in some cases.